mikekaram/ether_ros/README.md

 ### 0. Preempt_RT Patch

 First step to utilize the repository given, is to install the preempt_rt patch in the kernel.
-Note that in order to install the IgHM, the kernel should be up to 4.9.
+Note that in order to install EtherLab, the kernel should be up to 4.9.
 A proper guide for the installation procedure can be found in the following [link](https://ubuntuforums.org/showthread.php?t=2273355).
 After you patch the kernel (say 4.9), you will want to use some other configuration parameters in the build of the kernel.
 Therefore after step 3 and in the line of *make menuconfig* of the previous link, you will want to specify some extra configuration parameters, derived from the chapter 3 of the manual mentioned in the beginning, namely:

 - CONFIG_PREEMPT_RT_FULL